truecodersio/learn.truecoders.io/learn/csharp/exercises/hello-world.md

 ## Chuck Norris Jokes

-Ok, let's tap into a random Chuck Norris joke and make the computer speak it to us:
+Ok, that's pretty cool.
+Now, let's tap into a random Chuck Norris joke and make the computer speak it to us:

 ```csharp
 using System;